ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### BreadBot Robot

 Using a Pi based platform such as the UGV Rover or the PiCar, create a robot that can process inputs and outputs from Breadboard to perform tasks such as object detection, navigation, and interaction.
+Breadboard can be used to generation solutions to unhandled scenarios, such as when the robot encounters an obstacle or when it needs to make a decision based on multiple inputs.
+The result of executing the solution can be fed back into Breadboard for further processing.
+The results can then be used by Breadboard to generate a re-useable solution for similar scenarios in the future.

 ---